AndruePeters/gaggia_classic_pro_pid/README.md

 PID example
 Currently working on finishing the MAX31865 driver Need to settle on a design for the fault
+Verified working display and display driver
+Need to design interface

 ## ESP32 IO
 * Input